Measurement of $C\!P$ violation in $B^{0}\rightarrow K_{S}^{0}\pi^{0}$ decays at Belle II

 In the $\Bz\to\Kz\piz$ channel, $\CP$ violation results from either interference between two $\Bz$ decay amplitudes, or interference between a $\Bz$ decay amplitude and that of a $\Bzb$ following $\Bz$--$\Bzb$ mixing.
 These two phenomena are quantified by the parameters $\ACP$ and $\SCP$, respectively.
+The parameter $\ACP$ is also denoted as $-A$ in the literature.
 Neglecting subleading amplitudes with a different weak phase and $\CP$ violation in mixing, we expect $\ACP=0$ and $\SCP=\sin 2\phi_{1}$, where $\phi_{1}\equiv$ arg$\left(-V_{cd}V^{*}_{cb}/V_{td}V^{*}_{tb}\right)$.
 The parameter $\sin 2\phi_{1}$ is measured to be $0.70 \pm 0.02$~\cite{HFLAV} in decays mediated by $b\to \ccbar s$ transitions such as $B^{0}\to J/\psi\KS$.
-However, the contribution from a color- and CKM-suppressed $b\to \uubar s$ tree amplitude, involving the bottom-to-up-quark transition via a $W$ boson emission, introduces an extra weak phase~\cite{BNpaper,CGRZpaper,LSpaper,GLNQpaper}; this shifts the $\SCP$ value from $\sin 2\phi_{1}$.
+However, the contribution from a color- and CKM-suppressed $b\to \uubar s$ tree amplitude, involving the bottom-to-up-quark transition via a $W$ boson emission, introduces an extra weak phase~\cite{BNpaper,CGRZpaper,Jchaipaper,LSpaper,GLNQpaper}; this shifts the $\SCP$ value from $\sin 2\phi_{1}$.
 The resulting difference, $\Delta\SCP\equiv\SCP -\sin 2\phi_{1}$, is estimated in a number of theoretical approaches.
 Predictions of $\Delta\SCP$ based on QCD factorization range between $0.01$ and $0.12$~\cite{BNpaper,beneke}, while those based on $SU(3)$ symmetry provide a less stringent lower bound of $-0.06$~\cite{CGRZpaper,GLNQpaper,GRZpaper}.
-Deviations of $\ACP$ and $\SCP$ from their expected values would indicate either large subleading amplitudes or non-SM physics~\cite{Robert}.
+Similarly, the predicted value of $\ACP$ due to the color-suppressed tree amplitude ranges from $-0.01$ to $0.07$~\cite{BNpaper,CGRZpaper}.
+Deviations of $\Delta\SCP$ and $\ACP$ from their expected values would indicate either large subleading amplitudes or non-SM physics~\cite{Robert}.

 The parameters $\ACP$ and $\SCP$ are determined from the difference between the decay-time distributions of $\Bz\to\KS\piz$ and $\Bzb\to\KS\piz$ decays.
 The $\babar$ and Belle experiments have measured these $\CP$ asymmetries using $467\times 10^6$ and $657\times 10^6$ $\BBbar$ ($B=\Bz$ or $\Bp$) events, respectively~\cite{Babar,Belle}.
-The corresponding $\ACP$ ($\SCP$) values are $0.13 \pm 0.13$ ($0.55 \pm 0.20$) and $-0.14 \pm 0.14$ ($0.67 \pm 0.32$).
+The corresponding $\ACP$ ($\SCP$) values are $0.13\pm 0.13$ ($0.55\pm 0.20$) and $-0.14\pm 0.14$ ($0.67\pm 0.32$).

 In this Letter, we report the first measurement of $\ACP$ and $\SCP$ in the $\Bz\to\KS\piz$ decay from the Belle~II experiment.
 We use a sample of $(387\pm 6)\times 10^{6}$ $\BBbar$ events collected in $\ep\en$ collisions at a center-of-mass (c.m.) energy corresponding to the $\Upsilon(4S)$ resonance.